 FREQUENTLY ASKED QUESTIONS

-I truly feel like this dish stands alone and you don’t need to have any sides with it!
-A nice Pinot Grigio is all you need! 🙂 See all my inexpensive wine reccos here.
+I truly feel like this dish stands alone and you don’t need to have any sides with it besides maybe some amazing garlic bread!
+Of course, a nice Pinot Grigio would be a perfect pairing as well!
+See all my inexpensive wine reccos here.

 OTHER PASTA RECIPES YOU’LL LOVE

 - CREAMY TAHINI PASTA WITH LEMON AND GARLIC